kiranraoboinapally/java-web-dev-practice/sql/ChatGPT.md

 ---

-//line 236 completed in sql/notes.txt
+/*line 236 completed in sql/notes.txt
-//need to add more....wait for more updates to be
-//extracted from sql/notes.txt
-//should make clear and clean code over here.
+need to add more...wait for additional updates to be extracted from sql/notes.txt should make clear and clean code over here.*/